Rose is an enthusiastic writer and reader who publishes articles most Thursdays. She enjoys all book genres, especially drama and fantasy.

 Official Movie Trailer

 Enzo says that “That which you manifest is before you”—and although that quote sounds packed, it really means that what you take in in life—books, movies, art—becomes a part of you.
-As far as The Art of Racing in the Rain goes, I firmly believe that to be true.
-If you’re interested, you can buy the book here.
+As far as The Art of Racing in the Rain goes, I firmly believe that to be true, and I’d be happy if the book stayed with me in such a way.